digiscot/digiscot-website/pages/projects/centre-nordic.md

 The project will be continuously evaluated.
 Participants will complete a questionnaire at the start and end of the project.
 10% of the participants will also be interviewed.
 In this way CNS will establish the success of the project from the start.
 The amount of data captured and uploaded will also be continuously monitored.

-Outputs and outcomes
+## Outputs and outcomes
 Overall this project has been a great success and we are delighted with the outcomes.
 We have all very much enjoyed working with the different community groups and are keen to continue with this work in the future.

 From the very start of the project, we made great efforts to maximise the impact of the project and gain interest from elderly people in the local community.
 We therefore sent in press releases and advertised in the local papers (The Orcadian and Shetland Times) and were interviewed by BBC Radio Orkney and BBC Radio Shetland.
 We also designed an information leaflet and a PowerPoint presentation, which we used at our different meetings.
 In terms of outputs we delivered a number of workshops aimed at elderly people in Orkney and Shetland.
 We managed to cover a large number of different islands and places, which can be summarised as follows:

 Orkney:
 •	Presentation to the Orkney Heritage Society in Kirkwall.

 •	Meeting with elderly people on the island of North Ronaldsay.

 •	Workshop held at Orkney College in Kirkwall.

 •	Workshop with the Orkney branch of the University of the Third Age (U3A) at the Orkney Library in Kirkwall.

 •	Workshop with the Afternoon Club on the island of Sanday.

 •	One to one session with an elderly person in Kirkwall.
 This was repeated a second time.

 •	Session with two members of the public who came the Centre for Nordic Studies to learn about the project.

 •	One to one session with a 91-year old at Dyke End on Scapa Bay, Orkney Mainland.

 •	Weekend in the island of Flotta gathering stories and memories from elderly people on the community.

 •	Data gathering in Firth, Orkney Mainland.

 •	Weekend in the island of Papa Westray.

 Shetland:
 •	Meeting with the chairperson of the Shetland Heritage Association, Shetland Mainland.

-•	Workshop with elderly people learning about genealogy at the Learning Centre in Symbister House on the island of   Whalsay
+•	Workshop with elderly people learning about genealogy at the Learning Centre in Symbister House on the island of   Whalsay.

 •	Workshop held at Shetland College in Lerwick.

 •	Workshop the Heritage Centre on the island of Fetlar.

 •	Workshop at the Old Haa Heritage Centre at Burravoe on the island of Yell.

 •	Workshop at the Heritage Centre and Boat Haven in Haraldswick on the island of Unst.

 •	Visit to the Scalloway Museum on the Shetland Mainland.

 •	Workshop with the eight custodians of the Quendale Mill Heritage Centre, Sumburgh on the Shetland Mainland.

 •	Workshop at the North Mainland Learning Centre in Brae on the Shetland Mainland.

-•	‘Gie it a Go’ Day in Mossbank, Shetland Mainland
+•	‘Gie it a Go’ Day in Mossbank, Shetland Mainland.

 •	Workshop with the Bressay History Group, the island of Bressay.